 Things To Do: Holika bonfires and sing and dance around it, play with colors, eat sweets esp.
 Gujiya

-3. Dussehra: Witness The Triumph Of Good Over Evil (24th October, Tuesday)
+3. Dussehra: Witness The Triumph Of Good Over Evil One of the most significant festival of India is Dussehra

 Dussehra, also referred to as Vijayadashami, is also among the most famous festivals of India in Hindu religion.
 It is celebrated in different forms of countrywide.
 Ramlila (enactment of scenes from Ramayana) is held everywhere for 10 days.
 It’s culminated with “Ravan Dahan” – the burning of huge effigies of Ravana, Meghnath, and Kumbhkaran which is a real spectacle to see.
 While in Mysore, a colorful procession is taken out, in Kullu it is celebrated for 10 days welcoming their mountain deities in the valley.
 The Mysore Palace is lit like a bride and the atmosphere is filed with the music of drums.
 It is a spectacle to not miss on your trip to the city of royals.
 It is one of the most religious festivals of India.